Objectify, 2018, performance, 100 minutes, ISO, Amsterdam, NL. Photo: Jessie Yingying Gong

-The performance 'Objectify' is an artist’s response and protest regarding the control and objectification of female presence within the public sphere.
-The performance is an endurance experience, where Yedidia stands straight, passive, composed.
-She is naked in the middle of the space, with her arms stretched upwards as a caryatid, while another female performer is moulding several of her body parts in plaster.
-All the while, she needs to endure the burning pain of standing still, resisting the heavy plaster, which is pulling her down.
-She is slowly losing a sense of her body, orientation and responsiveness to the environment around her.
-This repetitive action is finalized when a set of pre-assigned moulds is completed.
-This whole time the artist stays in her vulnerable position, exposed to an outer gaze and its surveillance.
+‘Objectify’ is a long-duration, endurance performance, where the artist stands straight, passive, composed.
+She is naked in the middle of the space with her arms stretched upwards as a caryatid, while another female is molding her body parts.
+All the while, the artist needs to endure the burning pain of remaining still, resisting the heavy plaster which is pulling her down.
+She is slowly losing a sense of her body, orientation, and responsiveness to her environment.
+The artist stays in her vulnerable position, exposed to an outer gaze and its surveillance.

-The aspect of the collective gaze of the public becomes omnipresent and almost materialized through the fragmentation of the artist’s body.
+The performance ends with the artist’s body parts exhibited as plaster objects, remaining as traces of the live act.
 The repetitive presence of body parts oscillates between intimacy and alienation.
-They are naturalistic imprints, almost aggressively precise and detailed, revealing, and at the same time inviting for comparison and judgment.
+They are naturalistic imprints, almost aggressively precise, revealing, and at the same time inviting for comparison and judgment.

-Objectify, 2018, performance, 100 minutes, ISOamsterdam, Amsterdam, performers: Romy Yedidia, Marie Ilse Bourlanges, photos: Jessie Yingying Gong
+Romy Yedidia, Objectify, 2018, performance, 100 minutes, ISO, Amsterdam, NL.
+Co-performer: Marie Ilse Bourlanges.
+Photography: Jessie Yingying Gong